Containment and Secondary Containment Requirements

-- Containment system sumps are primarily constructed of one or two materials: high-density polyethylene and steel.
+- Containment system sumps are primarily constructed of one or two materials: high-density polyethylene or steel.

-- Polyethylene skids usually have material choices for grids or platforms.
+- Skids usually have material choices for grids or platforms.
 The choice of material depends on chemical resistance as well as disposability of the product.
 Examples include:

 - Wood platforms: Once contaminated, they are disposed of according to local regulations.

 - Fiberglass grids: Compatible with a wide variety of chemicals, but not suitable for corrosive materials.

 - Polyethylene grids: Compatible with a wide variety of chemicals including many corrosive materials.

 - How will the system be monitored and cleaned?